Isidore Newman School Invitational

 Public Forum

-I am a big framework guy so for me to flow it to your side it needs to be thoroughly tied to your case and brought up every speech.
+I am a big framework guy so for me to flow it to your side it needs to be thoroughly tied to your case and brought up often.
 If you do concede to your opponent's framework then I need a card or an extremely valid reason why.
 Weighing and magnitude also don't hurt when flowing as it gives me a lens for the debate.
 Personally, I believe debates peak during crossfire.
 Use your time wisely and don't ask cupcake questions that drag out time.
 I am an aggressive-style type debater and love it when there is a high-volume clash and argumentation.
 I don't want free melatonin in the form of a lame crossfire so make the most of it.
-Lastly, signposting will save your life when I judge.
-I am not the best at flowing so if I lose your argument, even if you brought it up, that's on you.
+Lastly, signposting will be crucial to cross-applying arguements.
 I need to be able to understand your arguments to be able to clearly lay out your case.
 That being said I can understand spreading but if you do, there will need to be a speech doc shared beforehand.

 Lincoln Douglas